howtographql/howtographql/content/backend/typescript-apollo/1-getting-started.md

 After running the script you should see two new files inside your root folder, `schema.graphql` and `nexus-typegen.ts`; these were generated by nexus.

 The `schema.graphql` file contains a type called `Query` with a single field `ok`.
-This was created as a default schema, as you did not give nexus any further information about what types you want in the schema.
+This was created as a default schema, as you did not give Nexus any further information about what types you want in the schema.

 ```graphql(path=".../hackernews-typescript/schema.graphql"&nocopy)
 type Query {